-Choa Chu Kang New Town has an estimated HDB resident population of 161,100 and we manage 42,393 flats in the town (as of 31 March 2015).
+Choa Chu Kang has an estimated HDB resident population of 169,000 and we manage 48,900 flats in the town (as of 31 March 2018).

-The old attap houses, street hawkers and kampungs in the area have long disappeared and Choa Chu Kang has since evolved into a modern housing estate with ample community and recreational facilities.
+The old attap houses, street hawkers, and kampungs in the area have long disappeared, and Choa Chu Kang has since evolved into a modern housing estate with ample community and recreational facilities.

-Choa Chu Kang Park is a favourite amongst residents on weekends, and visitors can walk through the remnants of the old fruit tree plantations and get closer to nature.
+Choa Chu Kang Park is a favourite amongst residents on weekends, where visitors can walk through the remnants of the old fruit tree plantations and get closer to nature.
 The park also has a small skate park and a wide range of fitness stations.